kabartolo/launch-school/210_js/functions_and_variable_scope/notes.md

 <a name="pass-by-value"></a>
 ### Pass by Value or Pass by Reference

 Javascript is **pass by value**.
-Passing a variable to a function binds the local function variable to the passed variable's value.
+Passing a variable to a function binds the local function variable to the passed variable's value (a copy of that value).
 Both variables now reference the same value but have no effect on each other.
 So primitives are passed by value and are immutable.

 ```javascript
 var a = 7;